-An organization often deducts the salaries of people working in that organization for plenty of reasons.
-Sometimes, the salary is deducted as a part of disciplinary action.
-However, sometimes the organization cuts the salary because of the loan the employee has taken and has not paid back.
-Whatever the reasons for the deduction are, there are some scenarios in which the deducted amount from the salary is reimbursed.
+An organization often deducts its employees’ salaries for various reasons.
+Sometimes, a salary is deducted as part of disciplinary action.
+However, sometimes the organization reduces the salary because the employee has taken a loan that has not been repaid.
+Regardless of the reasons for the deduction, there are specific scenarios in which the deducted amount from the salary is reimbursed.

 What is a salary deduction reimbursement letter?

-When a company decides to compensate the amount that was deducted from the salary of the employee by paying him the entire deducted amount, it writes the salary deduction reimbursement letter to the employee to inform him about it.
-The purpose of this letter is to let the employee know that his salary which has been deducted is being reimbursed.
-This is a kind of a letter that pleases the employee a lot and s/he feel good to read that.
+When a company decides to compensate the employee for the amount deducted from their salary by paying the entire amount, it writes a salary deduction reimbursement letter to inform the employee.
+The purpose of this letter is to notify the employee that their salary, which has been deducted, is being reimbursed.
+This is a type of letter that greatly pleases the employee and makes them feel good to read.

 When to write this letter?

-A scenario in which the company feels the need to write the letter for compensation of the deducted amount, are as follows:
+A scenario in which the company feels the need to write the letter for compensation of the deducted amount is as follows:

-1. When an employee contributes to a program of the company by paying some amount and the company decides to pay him back.
+- When an employee contributes to a company program by paying a certain amount, the company decides to reimburse them.

-2. When the company revises its policies of salary deduction and decides to reimburse deducted salaries of all the employees.
+- When the company revises its salary deduction policies, it decides to reimburse the salaries deducted from all employees.

-3. When the employee who previously caused the inconvenience to the company and faced the salary deduction has compensated the company for the loss by paying the amount.
+- When the employee who previously caused the company inconvenience and faced a salary deduction has compensated the company for the loss by paying the amount.

-4. In some organizations, it is a rule to deduct a fraction of the amount from the salary of the month every month.
-At the end of the job period of the employee, he is given the lump sum in the form of gratuity that helps him after he retires from his job.
+- In some organizations, it is a standard practice to deduct a fraction of the monthly salary each month.
+At the end of the employee’s job period, they are given a lump sum in the form of gratuity that helps them after they retire.

-The letter written to the employee to inform him about the compensation of the salary that was previously subtracted is very important and therefore, it needs to be written with complete efficiency.
+The letter informing the employee of the compensation for the previously deducted salary is very important, and therefore, it needs to be written with complete efficiency.
 Below are some tips to follow:

-1. Before writing this letter, you should be clear in your head that why you have decided to reimburse the salary.
+- Before writing this letter, you should be clear in your head about why you have decided to reimburse the salary.

-2. Make a rough outline of the letter to know what to add to this letter.
-This outline will help you when you start writing by not letting forget any important information.
+- Create a rough outline of the letter to determine what to include.
+This outline will help you when you start writing by ensuring you don’t forget any vital information.

-3. Start the letter by starting the employee that the company has decided to reimburse the salary which was previously deducted from the salary of the employee.
+- Start the letter by stating that the company has decided to reimburse the salary that was previously deducted from the employee’s salary.

-5. Let the employee know that when he can expect to receive the money you are compensating him for.
-You should be sure as to when you can make the compensation so that you don’t have to break the commitment with the employee.
+- Let the employee know when he can expect to receive the money you are compensating him for.
+You should ensure that you can make the compensation at a time that doesn’t conflict with the employee’s commitment.

-The sample letter given below is a quick idea for you to help you in writing a letter to the employee to let him know about the reimbursement.
+The sample letter provided below offers a quick guide to help you write a letter to the employee informing them about the reimbursement.
 You can use the same letter as it is to save your time.

 Sample Letter